agourlay/ruxguitar/README.md

 - **Why are the strings no rendered on the tablature?**
   - You might need to disable antialiasing using the `--no-antialiasing` option.

+- **Does it run on Windows 7 or Windows 8?**
+  - Yes, the Windows binary is built with Rust 1.75 which supports Windows 7 and Windows 8.

 ## Installation

 ### Releases